 - 2 medium sized carrots, peeled and cut into chunks

 - ½ head (1 lb/450g) cabbage, cut into wedges

 - Soda bread

-Place corned beef with fat side up in the slow cooker insert.
-Sprinkle picking spices on the top.
+- Place corned beef with fat side up in the slow cooker insert.
+Sprinkle spice mix on the top.
 Pour in 2 cups (480ml) water.
 Cover and cook on low for 10 hours.